cocos/cocos-docs/en/advanced-topics/engine-customization.md

     - If the developer is customizing the **TypeScript** part, click **Developer -> Rebuild Native Engine** in the top menu bar of Creator after the customization is finished.

-    - If the developer is customizing the **C++** part, after the customization is completed, execute the following commands in the `engine-native` directory in order.
+    - If the developer is customizing the **C++** part, after the customization is completed, execute the following commands in the `cocos-engine/native` directory in order.

         ```bash
         # Install the dependent modules